Seller’s Discretionary Earnings: What It Is and How It WorksBy Jamie Toyne

 So, let’s say you want to sell your business.
 How do you know how much you should sell it for?

-On the flip side, let’s say you want to buy a business.
+On the flip side, let’s say you want to buy an online business.
 How do you know how much you should pay for it?

 The answer to both questions, actually, lies in why someone is really buying a business in the first place:

 When someone buys a business, they are hoping that the business will produce more cash, in the long run, than the amount of money they will spend to buy the business.
 In other words, they are hoping for a good return on investment (ROI).

 So, the answer to how much a business should be priced lies in how much the business will likely produce, in cash (the amount of money the business makes beyond its debt payments and expenses), over the next several years.

 Think of a business as a machine whose whole purpose is to produce cash.

 To determine how much you should sell (or buy) this machine for you need to know how much cash the machine is expected to produce in the near future.

 If you are the seller, you will want to sell your machine for more than what the machine is expected to produce.

 If you are the buyer, you will want to buy the machine for less than what the machine is expected to produce.